pamelafox/python-azd-template/README.md

 ## Elsewhere

 - [ ] `azure.yaml` should include metadata for telemetry.
 See [azure.yaml](https://github.com/pamelafox/flask-charts-api-container-app/blob/main/azure.yaml)
+- [ ] In `azure.yaml`, the `project` property for each service should point at a subfolder, not at root (`.`).
+Typically the subfolder is labeled `src` but that may vary.
+See [azure.yaml](https://github.com/pamelafox/flask-gallery-container-app/blob/eaf27456a1a67729c0e72ec18e42e4ac3600f9c3/azure.yaml#L8)
 - [ ] `.github/workflows` should include [`azure-dev.yaml`](https://github.com/Azure/azure-dev/blob/main/templates/common/.github/workflows/bicep/azure-dev.yml) to support `azd pipeline config`.
-- [ ] .devcontainer should contain a devcontainer.json and Dockerfile/docker-compose.yaml in order to create a full local dev environment.
+- [ ] `.devcontainer` should contain a `devcontainer.json` and `Dockerfile`/`docker-compose.yaml` in order to create a full local dev environment.
 Start with [azure-dev versions](https://github.com/Azure/azure-dev/tree/cb28058af1e7139be4381532f6b1167d9cd948fb/templates/common/.devcontainer) and modify as needed.
-- [ ] Include architecture diagram in README.md
+- [ ] `README.md` should include architecture diagram.
+See [README.md#deployment](https://github.com/pamelafox/flask-gallery-container-app#deployment)
-- [ ] If using "Open in Codespaces" buttons, use same as TODO samples.
+- [ ] `README.md` should use same "Open in " buttons as the TODO samples.
 See [README.md](https://github.com/Azure/azure-dev/blob/main/templates/todo/projects/python-mongo-swa-func/README.md)

 # GitHub project settings